Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 24:40 It was much smaller and it was a really intimate event.

-24:43 You got to meet a lot of the people who are there, and I'm looking forward to have it in Seattle.
+24:43 You got to meet a lot of the people who were there.

-24:47 And it's coming to Portland next year, so that'll be even better.
+24:47 And it's coming to Portland next year.

-24:50 I'll try to go, and I'll also try to submit something.
+24:50 I'll try to go and I'll also try to submit something.

 24:52 That'll be good.